🌿 Perlin Noise

 How Perlin Noise Works

-Each lattice cell has four corners with pseudo-random unit gradient vectors.
+Each lattice cell has corners with pseudo-random unit gradient vectors.
 For a query point (x,y), compute offset vectors to each corner, dot with gradients, then blend with a smooth fade curve t³(6t²−15t+10).
-The result is always in [−1,+1] and continuous. fBm sums noctaves layers: noise(x·fi, y·fi) · pi, where f=lacunarity (default 2) and p=persistence (default 0.5).
-High octaves add fine detail; high persistence makes terrain rougher.
-The terrain preset maps noise to sea/land/mountain colour bands.
-Increasing the Z slice over time gives a smooth morphing "4D" animation.
+The result is continuous and roughly in [−1,+1]. fBm sums noctaves layers: noise(x·fi, y·fi) · gi, where f=lacunarity (default 2) and g=gain/persistence (default 0.5).
+High octaves add fine detail; high gain makes terrain rougher.
+Ridged/turbulence takes the absolute value of each octave to carve sharp ridges, and domain warping feeds noise back into its own coordinates for swirling, flow-like textures.
+Scrolling the Z slice over time gives a smooth morphing "4D" animation.
+Perlin noise (Ken Perlin, 1983) is the workhorse behind procedural terrain, clouds, water and textures across games and film.